mlk2991/anonymous/README.rst

 Tips on how to be (almost) anonymous with Tor
 =============================================

 **Disclaimer:** these tips are for informational purposes.
-Don't break the law.
+Don't use them to break the law.

 .. contents:: **Table of Contents**
    :depth: 5